 Some investors will renovate a property, calling it “turnkey” however the repairs are shotty and done as cheaply as possible.
 You don’t want to live in a house that requires you to replace things right away.
 Nor do want this if you are having renters in the house.
 Renters are typically more tough on a house then owners are, and you don’t want to have to continually replace things.
-Some investors will spend as little as humanly possible renovating the home, make sure the repairs have been done correctly, by a licensed Southern California and Ohio contractor.
+Some investors will spend as little as humanly possible renovating the home, make sure the repairs have been done correctly, by a licensed Ohio and California contractor.

 Actual Vacancy Rates

 The seller might tell you one thing, but be sure to look at the data yourself.
 Sure they might have tenants in there now but when is there lease up?
 What are other properties renting for in the area?
 Is there a demand?
 Being stuck owning a vacant property can cost you big time.
 You will not only be losing money on the rental income, but you will need to take on the utility costs a renter would likely be paying.
-Make sure you will have a renter in place, paying you a fair rent before making your purchase of a rental property in Southern California and Ohio.
+Make sure you will have a renter in place, paying you a fair rent before making your purchase of a rental property in Ohio and California.